 Flashcards: create a set of flashcards that have the interview questions from your list on one side and the answers on the other.
 Once you get comfortable with the order they are in, then shuffle them up to help you be prepared for answering questions in any order.

 Record Yourself: make a voice recording or video recording of yourself and play it back.
-Take a look at the length of your answers, your eye contact, body language, etc. With the capabilities of today’s smart phones, there are many options for you to accomplish this.
+Take a look at the length of your answers, your eye contact, body language, etc. With the capabilities of today’s smart phones and tablets, there are many options for you to accomplish this.

 Play Dress Up: put on the actual clothes you plan to wear to the interview while practicing.
 This will make the practice runs seem like an actual interview and help you build confidence.
 You should feel like your interview attire is your super suit.
 It should make you feel good.